 The foreign exchange market, also called the currency or forex (FX) market, is the world’s largest and most liquid financial market in the world, with over $5 trillion worth of currencies traded globally every day.

 Forex is always traded in pairs.
-This is because the forex trader is simultaneously buying one currency and selling another.
+This is because forex trading is simultaneously buying one currency and selling another.
 The currency pair itself can be thought of as a single unit, an instrument that is either bought or sold.
 Examples are the euro and US dollar (EUR/USD), or the British pound and Japanese yen (GBP/JPY).

+Currency trading is divided into two parts.
 The ﬁrst currency in an FX pair is known as the base.
 The base currency is the one that a trader thinks will go up or down against the second currency in the pair.
 This second currency is known as the quote or counter currency.

-The euro against the US dollar is a widely traded pair.
+The euro against the US dollar is a widely traded major forex pair.
 An example of a currency price is EUR/USD = 1.3560/1.35602 (sell rate/buy rate).
 In this instance, the euro is the base currency and the US dollar is the quote currency.
 To buy one unit of the base currency, the trader will have to pay 1.3562 in the quote currency - US dollars in this case.
 Conversely, if the trader wishes to sell one euro, they would receive 1.3560 US dollars.